 While this model would suit most pilots’ needs in the cockpit, there are some other options and features worth considering when purchasing an iPad for use in aviation.
-Here we’ll break down each option, and give some insight for those looking to buy a used or refurbished iPad, which is a great way to save some money.
+Here we’ll break down the differences in each, and give some insight for those looking to buy a used or refurbished iPad, which is a great way to save some money.

 iPad or iPad Mini?

 The first question has to do with screen size.
-Apple currently offers 4 new models of iPad in three screen sizes: the largest is the 12.9″ iPad Pro, then the 9.7″ iPad Pro and iPad, and finally the smaller iPad Mini 4.
+Apple currently offers 4 new models of iPad, each with a different screen size: the largest is the 12.9″ iPad Pro, then the 10.5″ iPad Pro, followed by the 9.7″ iPad, and finally the smaller iPad Mini 4.

-The 9.7″ iPad Pro and regular “iPad” are so-called “10-inch class tablets,” which is the most popular size, and a good place to start for a new buyer.
+The 10.5″ iPad Pro and regular 9.7″ “iPad” are so-called “10-inch class tablets,” which is the most popular size, and a good place to start for a new buyer.
 This a good compromise between a screen that’s large enough to read and a size that’s portable enough for the cockpit.
+They are nearly identical in size when comparing the exterior dimensions, but the screen on the 10.5″ model is 15% larger thanks to the smaller bezel around the screen.

-Pilots considering a new iPad should definitely steer towards the 9.7″ Pro.
-This new model significantly improves on previous full-size iPad designs by including a much faster processor and anti-reflective screen coating.
-While still not perfect, this new screen technology really cuts now on sun glare and you’ll appreciate the faster processor when working with charts and weather or synthetic vision.
-The 9.7″ iPad Pro also offers the option to upgrade the internal storage capacity up to 256GB, where the iPad maxes out at 128GB.
-We’d stick with the Pro unless you’re really searching for a deal.
+Pilots looking to buy the best iPad available today should definitely steer towards the 10.5″ Pro.
+This new model significantly improves on previous full-size iPad designs by including a much faster processor, larger/brighter display and increased storage capacity.
+While still not perfect, the antireflective screen coating on the Pro model really cuts now on sun glare and you’ll appreciate the faster processor when working with charts and weather or synthetic vision.
+The 10.5″ iPad Pro also offers the option to upgrade the internal storage capacity up to 512GB, where the 9.7″ iPad is limited to 128GB.

 The last option is the 12.9″ iPad Pro, Apple’s largest tablet ever.
 It’s a great performer and has a huge screen, but it’s simply too big for most airplanes.
 Anything smaller than a business jet will preclude its use, so we don’t recommend it for most pilots.